18 sustainability management software providers to consider What is corporate social responsibility (CSR)?

 While sustainability, ethics and corporate governance are generally considered to be non-financial performance indicators, the role of an ESG program is to ensure accountability and the implementation of systems and processes to manage a company's impact, such as its carbon footprint and how it treats employees, suppliers and other stakeholders.
 ESG initiatives also contribute to broader business sustainability efforts that aim to position companies for long-term success based on responsible corporate management and business strategies.

-As the number of ESG funds for managing investments rises, business and IT leaders in companies increasingly are paying attention to ESG as a functional approach to doing business.
+As the number of ESG funds for managing investments increases, business and IT leaders are increasingly paying attention to ESG as a functional approach to doing business.
 Each aspect of ESG plays an important role in the effort to increase a company's focus on sustainable and ethical practices.
-Here are details on common ESG criteria used by companies and investors.
+The following are details on common ESG criteria companies and investors use.

 Environmental